-May use a Power 4 Impact Statement that must use the current relationship type as a keyword, followed by the "Equitable" keyword.
-This statement will not succeed unless the current Relationship is correctly stated.
-If the statement is successful, the relationship becomes Equitable.
-Must use Logical Style.
+May use a Power 4 Impact Statement that must use the current Relationship Type as a Keyword, followed by the Keyword "Equitable".
+This statement will not have influence unless the current Relationship Type is correctly stated.
+If the statement has influence, the relationship becomes Equitable.